ElektraInitiative/libelektra/doc/paper/paper.md

 This can be via an editor, a graphical user interface, or a web interface.

 Furthermore, based on the specification language, we can generate valid and invalid configuration files.
-Such configuration files can be used to test the behavior of applications, e.g., crash tests by injecting faulty configuration files.
+Such configuration files can be used to test the behavior of applications, e.g., injecting faulty configuration files to see if applications crash.

 ## Code Generator